God, Are You Silent?

 And God has spoken to us through Scripture, which is that sweet balm that nourishes, encourages, bolsters, and covers the frail and devastated soul.
 Hear Him there.
 And know that Scripture is always like that sweet balm—even when it corrects us, rebukes us, changes our course, or modifies our perspectives—because it makes us know the wisdom and ways of God (2 Timothy 3:16).

 We are given reason in Scripture to understand it as sweet.
 First, Scripture makes us wise in adversity:

 “Your commandment makes me wiser than my enemies, for it is ever with me.”

 The Word of God makes us wiser than what is hostile to our souls after loss.

 Do you have days of blaming yourself for the earthly loss of your child?

 The Word of God helps you to lift your eyes beyond your present circumstances to gain joy in how your life can serve as a testimony to Him.
-Consider these words from a biblical author who had experienced tremendous earthly sorrow, “For to me, to live is Christ and to die is gain.
+Consider these words from a biblical author who had experienced tremendous earthly suffering: “For to me, to live is Christ and to die is gain.
 If I am to go on living in the body, this will mean fruitful labor for me.
 Yet what shall I choose?
 I do not know!
 I am torn between the two: I desire to depart and be with Christ, which is better by far; but it is more necessary for you that I remain in the body.
-Convinced of this, I know that I will remain, and I will continue with all of you for your progress and joy in the faith, so that through my being with you again your boasting in Christ Jesus will abound on account of me,” (Philippians 1:21-26).
-Sweet is the wisdom of God that allows you to look beyond yourself in loss, to God’s glory and the good of others.
+Convinced of this, I know that I will remain, and I will continue with all of you for your progress and joy in the faith, so that through my being with you again your boasting in Christ Jesus will abound on account of me” (Philippians 1:21-26).
+Sweet is the wisdom of God that allows you to look beyond yourself in loss to God’s glory and the good of others.